 Consumption: To get the most of rose hip tea’s benefits, drink slowly over a longer period of time.

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Hagebuttentee: Wirkung, Anwendung und wie du ihn selbst herstellstaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Hagebuttentee: Wirkung, Anwendung und wie du ihn selbst herstellstunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?